riotkit-org/wordpress-hardened/README.md

 Keeping wp-content and themes in GIT repository (Kubernetes only)
 -----------------------------------------------------------------

-[git-clone-operator](https://github.com/riotkit-org/git-clone-operator) is a Kubernetes operator that allows to clone a GIT repository before a Pod is launched, can be used to automatically fetch your website theme within just few seconds before Pod starts.
+[git-clone-controller](https://github.com/riotkit-org/git-clone-controller) is a Kubernetes controller allowing to clone a GIT repository before a Pod is launched, can be used to automatically fetch your website theme within just few seconds before Pod starts.

 Use and adjust following Helm values to clone your WordPress theme from a GIT repository before the application will start up.